 This is one of the items drugstores price below grocery stores to get you in the door.
 Each week, you’ll normally see a different cereal brand or selection on sale.
 If you aren’t brand-loyal, you can pretty much bet on getting a great deal every week.

 If you have a brand you prefer, you’ll usually see sales every six weeks or so.
 Plus, there are often coupons you can print even if you’re new to couponing or don’t have newspaper coupon inserts.

 Drugstores will often run sales on milk and eggs with savings up to $1 over grocery store prices.
 Dairy prices vary regionally, but keep an eye out for sales or special offers.

-Another tip: If your store has a beauty counter always ask the beauty adviser for coupons!
+Another tip: If your store has a beauty counter, always ask the beauty adviser there for coupons.